poncem91/map-reduce/README.md

 rm mr-*
 ```

-Then in one terminal run the master:
+Then in one terminal run the coordinator:
 ```
 cd main
-go run mrmaster.go text/pg-*.txt
+go run mrcoordinator.go text/pg-*.txt
 ```

 And in different terminals run the workers: